CREDITS

 COPYRIGHT

-Except where otherwise stated, all text information is copyright Markethill District Enterprises Limited 2003.
+Except where otherwise stated, all text information is copyright Markethill District Enterprises Limited 2003, 2014.

-Except where otherwise stated, all software, design, graphics, photos and sound recording elements are copyright Adrian Mallon Multimedia 2003.
+Except where otherwise stated, all software, design, graphics, photos and sound recording elements are copyright Adrian Mallon Multimedia 2003, 2014.

-The introductory music is copyright Robin Alexander.
+The introductory music to the 2003 CD-ROM is copyright Robin Alexander.

 Many thanks to the Public Record Office Northern Ireland for permission to reproduce the following which are Crown Copyright: